Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-corner of the moduli space where the open string propagators in the loop shrink to zero length (the ultraviolet from the open sting perspective) can be interpreted as a corner of moduli space where a tube of worldsheet becomes infinitely long, and the closed string states inside the tube must be on-shell.
-In this sense, quantum open bosonic string field theory is expected to describe closed string physics.
-However, considering the amount of time spent on the classical theory, not much has been done concerning quantum effects.
-The problem is confusing on several levels.
-The absence of closed string fields makes it unclear how closed strings appear as asymptotic states.
-There are unresolved questions as to whether the SFT path integral is gauge invariant.
-The closed string tachyon implies that new instabilities appear at the quantum level that cannot be handled in perturbation theory.
-There is some hope these problems would be better addressed in the context of open superstring field theory.
-The status of present understanding of quantum effects can mostly be found in \cite{Thorn,Taylor}.
+will need closed string propagators, closed string fields, and an array of new closed string and open/closed string vertices.
+Indeed, these things are needed to compute higher genus open string amplitudes in lightcone gauge string field theory.
+But in Witten's string field theory, it appears that closed string states are already accounted for as ``bound states" of open strings.
+This can be seen, for example, in the non-planar 1-loop 2-point function.
+The corner of the moduli space where the open string propagators in the loop shrink to zero length (the ultraviolet from the open string perspective) is equivalent to the corner of moduli space where a tube of worldsheet becomes infinitely long, and the closed string states inside the tube must be on-shell.
+However, there are difficulties with the quantum theory which have not been resolved.
+The absence of closed string fields makes it unclear how closed strings appear as asymptotic~states.
+New instabilities appear at the quantum level due to the closed string tachyon that cannot be handled in perturbation theory.
+There is no known systematic procedure for canceling infrared divergences related to the closed string tachyon.
+There is hope these problems would be better addressed in the context of open superstring field theory.
+The status of present understanding of quantum effects can mostly be found in \cite{Giddings,Thorn,Taylor}.

-The Schr{\"o}dinger representation captures the main idea behind the product and trace, but is not practical for calculation.
-Instead, we would like to define the action in terms of BCFT correlation functions.
-To transform to this language, we use the relation between the Scr{\"o}dinger functional and the path integral over the half-disk with vertex operator insertion.
-Suppose we want to compute

-The product $AB$ instructs us to glue the right portion of the half-circle bounding the half-disk of $A$ to the left portion of the half-circle bounding the half-disk of $B$; the trace glues the left portion of the half-circle bounding the half-disk of $A$ to the right portion of the half circle bounding the half-disk of $B$.
-This defines a correlation function of vertex operators $V_A(0)$ and $V_B(0)$ on a ``pita" shaped surface.
-To make this appear less awkward, we apply a conformal transformation $I(z)=-1/z$ to the half-disk of $A$ before gluing to the half-disk of $B$.
-This results in a correlation function on the upper half plane
+\ \ \ Let us return to the question of giving a more precise definition of the product and trace.
+First consider the 2-string vertex